Discover what social currency is and the best methods to leverage it in your marketing for better results.

 Social currency looks at ways to provide valuable, shareable information to your target customers, employees, and influencers.
 It makes them want to tell people in their network about your brand because it increases their influence.

 It’s a different way of looking at how you interact and carry out your marketing efforts.
-A key aspect for a successful social currency strategy lies in being authentic, relevant, and providing a human touch.
+A key aspect of a successful social currency strategy lies in being authentic, relevant, and providing a human touch.

 While the methods to build social currency are familiar, the implementation focuses on giving your customers and employees engaging and fun content.
-It drives them to share your brand, boost awareness, credibility, and customer conversions.
+It drives them to share your brand, boosts awareness, credibility, and customer conversions.